-The terms “Certified Translator”, “Certified Court Interpreter”, “Certified Conference Interpreter” and “Certified Terminologist” each have title protection granted by the Provincial Government to the Society of Translators and Interpreters of BC (STIBC), a self-regulating professional society.
+The terms “Certified Translator”, “Certified Court Interpreter”, “Certified Conference Interpreter” and “Certified Terminologist” each have Protected Title for Translator in Vancouver BC granted by the Provincial Government to the Society of Translators and Interpreters of BC (STIBC), a self-regulating professional society.

 The situation is similar in Ontario and New Brunswick.
 Quebec has a provincial government body that regulates the profession.